Root polytopes, tropical types, and toric edge ideals: Further comments and questions

 \subsection{Generalized permutohedra}

 Recall from Definition \ref{def: generalizedPermutohedron} that a bipartite graph $B$ gives rise to a generalized permutohedron $P_B$ obtained as a sum of simplices.
 In Corollary \ref{cor: cellResGenPerm} we proved that any regular fine mixed subdivision of $P_B$ supports a minimal cellular resolution of the monomial ideal generated by the lattice points of $P_B$.
-To accomplish this, for every lattice point ${\bf p} = (p_1, \dots, p_n) \in {\mathbb R}^n$ we construct a monomial $m^{\bf p} = x_1^{p_1} \cdots x_n^{p_n}$ whose exponent vector is given by ${\bf p}$.
-In this context the ideal generated by lattice points is recovered as the coarse type ideal $I_{\bft(\cH)}$ of the underlying tropical hyperplane arrangement (which does \textit{not} depend on the choice of generic arrangement).

-However, not all generalized permuotohedra arise as sums of simplices; instead, it is known that any generalized permutohedron can be realized as a Minkowski sum and \emph{difference} of simplices (see for instance \cite{ArdBenDok}).
+However, not all generalized permutohedra arise as sums of simplices; instead, it is known that any generalized permutohedron can be realized as a Minkowski sum and \emph{difference} of simplices (see for instance \cite{ArdBenDok}).
 It is natural to wonder whether one can extend the algebraic theory we developed here and describe minimal resolutions of the monomial ideal generated by lattice points of generalized permutohedra.
 A first step in this direction would be to understand our constructions for the case of Minkowski differences.
 This involves developing a good notion of mixed subdivision in this setting, which is not something we have seen in the literature.

-One particularly well-studied class of generalized permutohedra is the class of \emph{matroid} or \textit{matroid basis} polytopes, which is defined to be a generalized permutohedron whose vertices are $\{0,1\}$-vectors.
-The lattice points of a matroid basis polytope $M$ (which in this case coincide with the vertices) are generators of a monomial ideal $I_M$ known as a \emph{matroidal ideal}.
-By assigning the faces of $M$ monomial labels given by LCMs of the monomial labels of its vertices, it is not hard to see that the complex $M$ supports a (non-minimal) cellular resolution of the ideal $I_M$.
+One particularly well-studied class of generalized permutohedra is the class of \emph{matroid} or \textit{matroid basis} polytopes, which are generalized permutohedra whose vertices are $\{0,1\}$-vectors.
+The complex $M$ supports a (non-minimal) cellular resolution of a monomial ideal $I_M$ known as a \emph{matroidal ideal}.
 Furthermore, one can check that the Betti numbers of the ideal $I_M$ are M\"obius invariants of certain deletions of $M$ [Alex Fink, private communication].
 A natural question that arises is the following.

 \begin{question} For a matroid $M$ can one describe a minimal cellular resolution of the matroidal ideal $I_M$?
 What about for certain classes of matroids? \end{question}